xtekky/gpt4free/docs/pydantic_ai.md

 ## Step-by-Step Setup

-### 1. Patch G4F to Use PydanticAI Models
+### 1. Patch PydanticAI to Use G4F Models

-In order to use PydanticAI models with G4F, you need to apply the necessary patch to the client.
+In order to use PydanticAI with G4F models, you need to apply the necessary patch to the client.
 This can be done by importing `apply_patch` from `g4f.tools.pydantic_ai`.
 The `api_key` parameter is optional, so if you have one, you can provide it.
 If not, the system will proceed without it.

 ```python
 from g4f.tools.pydantic_ai import apply_patch